awsdocs/amazon-ec2-user-guide/doc_source/using-network-security.md

 # Amazon EC2 Security Groups for Linux Instances<a name="using-network-security"></a>

 A *security group* acts as a virtual firewall that controls the traffic for one or more instances\.
 When you launch an instance, you associate one or more security groups with the instance\.
 You add rules to each security group that allow traffic to or from its associated instances\.
-You can modify the rules for a security group at any time; the new rules are automatically applied to all instances that are associated with the security group\.
+You can modify the rules for a security group at any time; the new rules are automatically applied to all instances that are associated with the security group after a short period\.
 When we decide whether to allow traffic to reach an instance, we evaluate all the rules from all the security groups that are associated with the instance\.

 If you need to allow traffic to a Windows instance, see [Amazon EC2 Security Groups for Windows Instances](http://docs.aws.amazon.com/AWSEC2/latest/WindowsGuide/using-network-security.html) in the *Amazon EC2 User Guide for Windows Instances*\.